 Movement of Property on Campus

-Property moved from one area to another should be reported to the Office of Purchasing and Property Control via the Property Control Exhibit 1 form.
+Property moved from one area to another should be reported to the Office of Purchasing and Property Control via the Equipment Inventory Action Request Property Control Form #1.
 It is important to know the location of each property item.

 Trade-In of Equipment